TRIQS/hubbardI/doc/single_band.rst

    from triqs_hubbardI import *
    from h5 import *
-   from pytriqs.gf import *
+   from triqs.gf import *
-   from pytriqs.operators import *
+   from triqs.operators import *
-   from pytriqs.utility.h5diff import h5diff
+   from triqs.utility.h5diff import h5diff
    from h5 import HDFArchive

    D, V, U = 1.0, 0.2, 4.0